GOST-UA/lora_device_lib/doc/technical_overview.md

 be interrupted by the _mainloop_ level task.

 The _mainloop_ level task drives all other functionality from a single thread.
-There are a small number of critical sections between the _interrupt_ level and _mainloop_ level threads - the _mainloop_ level task must use atomic operations when accessing these sections.
+There are a small number of critical sections between the _interrupt_ level and _mainloop_ level threads; the _mainloop_ level task must use atomic operations when accessing these sections.

-To perform a MAC operation, the application must first schedule the operation by calling a scheduling function (e.g. MAC.join()), and then action the operation by calling MAC.tick() one or more times until a callback is received.
+MAC operations are non-blocking.
+To perform an operation, the application must first schedule the operation by calling the relevant function (e.g. MAC.join()), and then action the operation my calling MAC.tick() one or more times until a callback is received.

 The application must decide when to call MAC.tick() so that events are not missed.
 It can use MAC.ticksUntilNextEvent() to work out the best time to call, or, simply poll MAC.tick() as often as possible from _mainloop_.